cheat-sheets/game-theory-cheat-sheet/README.md

 **No-regret Learning**:

+---

 ## Bayesian Games

-**Bayesian Game** - a set of games that differ only in their payoffs, a common prior defined over them, and a partition structure over the games for each agent.
+**Bayesian Game** (Incomplete Information Game) - a set of games that differ only in their payoffs, a common prior defined over them, and a partition structure over the games for each agent.

-Bayesian game is a representation of a game with incomplete information.

 **Bayesian Nash Equilibrium** - a set of strategies, one for each type of player, such that no type has incentive to change his or her strategy given the beliefs about the types and what the  other types are doing.

+---

 **Ex Ante Dominated Strategy** - a strategy for a player such that an alternative strategy for that player provides a greater payoff for that player regardless of all other players' strategies